1939–40 in English football: Overview

 World War II broke out early into this season.
-Shortly after war was declared, most competitions, including the Football League, were abandoned as the country's attention turned to the war effort.
+On 4th September the Government announced a ban on Sport to prevent crowds gathering.
+Over thirty mid-week League fixtures were called-off.
+Most competitions, including the Football League, were abandoned.
+The Football League's Scheme for War-time football proposed to limit gates to 8,000 or 15,000 in evacuation areas.
+With their large overheads, Aston Villa and Sunderland announced their intention to close down.

 A few leagues, such as the Northern League, did manage to complete a season, but more than half of the teams were unable to fulfil all their fixtures and resigned.

 Blackpool sat at the top of the First Division table at the time the abandonment occurred.

 The FA Cup Extra-Preliminary Round was played, but with hostilities declared before replays took place, that competition too was abandoned.
 Entry fees received for the 1939–40 Cup were honoured for the next Cup in 1945–46.

 Many footballers signed up to fight in the war and as a result many teams were depleted, and fielded guest players instead.
 Regional league competitions were set up.
 Appearances in these tournaments do not count in players' official records.
 The FA Cup was resumed for the 1945–46 season and The Football League for the 1946–47 season.